sujithkani/tinyqv-byte-peripheral-template/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)

-# Tiny Tapeout Verilog Project Template
+# TinyQV Byte Peripheral Template for Tiny Tapeout

 - [Read the documentation for project](docs/info.md)

+## What is TinyQV

+[TinyQV](https://github.com/MichaelBell/tinyQV) is a Risc-V CPU designed for Tiny Tapeout.

+This template helps you create peripherals that can be integrated with TinyQV.

 ## What is Tiny Tapeout?